 - Entonox is the trade name for the mixture of 50% oxygen and 50% nitrous oxide, also known as 'gas and air'.
 This is an alternative to intravenous sedation. - It is a fairly strong painkiller and works quickly to control pain. - It is breathed out of the lungs within a few minutes, so it wears off quickly.
-With Entonox you will not need an escort home. - Inform endoscopy nurses if you have any breathing problems, as Entonox can sometimes not be given in some cases.
+With Entonox you will not need an escort home. - Inform the endoscopy Nurses if you have any breathing problems, as Entonox can sometimes not be given in some cases.

-Why do I need a colonoscopy?
+Why do I need a flexible sigmoidoscopy?

-- You may be asked to have a colonoscopy for the following reasons: - ➤ To try and find the cause of your symptoms, such as rectal bleeding, diarrhoea, constipation or abdominal pain. - If you have an existing disease such as Crohn's or colitis. - If you have any family history of bowel cancer. - > To find out more about an abnormality seen on a CT or MRI scan. - To remove polyps polyps are very small growths that can occur on the bowel wall.
-Some are perfectly innocent, but others will be removed and may need to be reviewed in the laboratory before a diagnosis can be confirmed.
-This is termed polypectomy. - A colonoscopy is a safe examination, and serious complications are extremely rare. - You need to read this information carefully and weigh up the benefits against the risks of having the procedure. - You will be asked to sign a consent form before your procedure is performed.
+- You may be asked to have this procedure for the following reasons: - > To try and find the cause of your symptoms, such as rectal bleeding, constipation and abdominal pain. - If you have an existing disease such as colitis. - If you have any family history of bowel cancer. - ➤ To find out more about an abnormality seen on a CT or MRI scan. - A flexible sigmoidoscopy is a safe examination, and serious complications are extremely rare. - You need to read this information carefully and weigh up the benefits against the risks of having the procedure. - You will be asked to sign a consent form before your procedure is performed.